giffordlabcvr/HCV-GLUE/README.md

 ## Usage

 GLUE contains an interactive command line environment focused on the development and use of GLUE projects by bioinformaticians.
 This provides a range of productivity-oriented features such as automatic command completion, command history and interactive paging through tabular data.
+Some examples are provided **[here](http://hcv-glue.cvr.gla.ac.uk/#/aboutGlueProject)**.

 For detailed instructions on how to use HCV-GLUE for your comparative genomic analysis, refer to the GLUE software environment's [reference documentation](http://glue-tools.cvr.gla.ac.uk/).